Olivo

 Homepage - Final Design

-Help users understand financial trends; could expand into detailed analysis.
+High level AI summary to help users understand financial trends; could expand into detailed analysis.

 Minimizing the effort to manage expenses